f4z3r/nix/README.md

 ```

 and export `NIX_THEME="..."` for NeoVim to take over the theme if you do not which to restart
 shells.
 WezTerm will take over the theme dynmically.
-GTK themes reloads require a new login.
+GTK themes typically reload only on application
+restart.

 ## OpenVPN